Did you create a blog that you would like to promote, either for your personal business or your company?

 Whatever tasks you choose to do, you shouldn’t make them too difficult that you cannot attain them.
 You should also be sure that they actually grow your business.

 2. Have a surplus of content

-Before you launch your blog, take the time to build a large surplus of blog and articles that you can fill it with.
+Before you launch your blog, take the time to build a large surplus of blogs and articles that you can fill it with.
 We suggest 20 to 30 articles, though if you have a new blog you can start with less.

 Have these blogs really hit home on what your blog and site is all about, this will attract your target audience and show your level of expertise.

-If you have trouble finding some quality blogs, you might choose to go on a website such as Fiverr or Task Rabbit and find a freelance copywriter that will write quality content for you at a good price.
+If you have trouble finding some quality blogs, you might choose to go on a website such as Fiverr or Task Rabbit and find a freelance copywriter who will write quality content for you at a good price.

 3. Refuse to place ads on your blog